robw2000/mathistutils/README.md

 mathistutils
 ============

-Common utilities used for Mathist Enterprises projects
+Common utilities used for Mathist Enterprises projects - extends util and underscore